auth0/docs/articles/quickstart/spa/_includes/_token_renewal_preamble.md

-As a security measure, it is recommended that the lifetime of a user's `access_token` be kept short.
+For security, keep the expiry time of a user's `access_token` short.
 When you create an API in the Auth0 dashboard, the default lifetime for browser flows is 7200 seconds (2 hours).

-This short lifetime is good for security, but it isn't great for user experience.
-You will likely want to provide a way for your users to automatically get a new `access_token` so that their client-side session can be kept alive.
-This can be done with **Silent Authentication**.
+This short expiry time is good for security, but can affect user experience.
+To improve user experience, provide a way for your users to automatically get a new access token and keep their client-side session alive.
+You can do this with [Silent Authentication](/api-auth/tutorials/silent-authentication).

 ::: note
-The `access_token` lifetime is controlled from the [APIs section](${manage_url}/#/apis), while the `id_token` lifetime is controlled from the [Clients section](${manage_url}/#/clients).
-These two settings are independent of one another.
+You can control the expiry time of an access token from the [APIs section](${manage_url}/#/apis).
+You can control the expiry time of an ID token from the [Clients section](${manage_url}/#/clients).
+These settings are independent.
 :::